 AAA predicts about 35 million Americans will hit the road for the Fourth of July holiday, the most since 2007.

 Prices at the pump have soared over the past month.
 Mike Fox, head of the Gasoline & Automotive Services Dealers of America in Connecticut, said the spike in prices is not due to a lack of crude oil or refined gas supplies.

 In just the past month gas prices in the Tri-State area have surged 17 to 18 cents per gallon, according to AAA.

 More Americans are expected to hit the road over the upcoming Labor Day holiday compared with any year since the 2008 financial crisis, according to a travel forecast issued by AAA.

-AAA Mid-Atlantic said that the average price of regular gasoline in New Jersey on Friday was $3.29, down four cents from last week.
-It’s also much less than the price from a year ago, when motorists were paying $3.58.
+AAA Mid-Atlantic says the average price of a gallon of regular gasoline in New Jersey on Friday was $3.48, down four cents from last week and 12 cents compared to last month.

 The summer spike in gas prices has drivers feeling the pain at the pump, but that financial stress could be rippling through the rest of the economy as well.